coralogix/workshops/docs/otel/microservices-workshop/index.md

 ```

 ### Cleanup
-To remove all the deployments/services/pods from the example from your k8s cluster (ignore any errors it reports:
+To remove all the deployments/services/pods from the example from your k8s cluster (ignore any errors it reports):
 ```
 source delete-all.sh
 ```